 Troubleshooting Hardware Components

-This appendix describes how to identify and resolve problems that might occur with the hardware components of the Cisco UCS 6100 Series Fabric Interconnect.
+This chapter describes how to identify and resolve problems that might occur with the hardware components of the Cisco Nexus 2000 Series Fabric Extender (FEX) or Cisco Nexus 2300 Series FEX.
 It includes the following sections:

 The key to success when troubleshooting the system hardware is to isolate the problem to a specific system component.
 The first step is to compare what the system is doing to what it should be doing.
 Because a startup problem can usually be attributed to a single component, it is more efficient to isolate the problem to a subsystem rather than troubleshoot each separate component in the system.